ghsumhubh/RPi-Pico-Tester/README.md

-# RSP Pico Tester
+# RPi Pico Tester
-This is a specific tester for RSP, programmed for Opsys and designed to run on Windows
+This is a specific tester for RPi, programmed for Opsys and designed to run on Windows

 ## How to install
-In case the RSP already has the code preloaded - skip steps 1-4
+In case the RPi already has the code preloaded - skip steps 1-4

 1. Download [Thonny IDE](https://thonny.org/)
-2. Connect the RSP device to a USB port ([Assuming it is already running micropython](https://micropython.org/download/rp2-pico/))
+2. Connect the RPi device to a USB port ([Assuming it is already running micropython](https://micropython.org/download/rp2-pico/))
-3. Copy main.py into the RSP device and start it
+3. Copy main.py into the RPi device and start it
-4. Close Thonny (Sometimes Thonny hogs the COM-port) and disconnect the RSP
+4. Close Thonny (Sometimes Thonny hogs the COM-port) and disconnect the RPi
-5. Connect the RSP to the PC
+5. Connect the RPi to the PC
 6. Run `pip3 install pyserial`
 7. Import sender.py and pathActivator.py into the project folder